Skip to main content

 • Click Create access key in the Access keys section to create a key pair that consists of an Access key ID and Secret access key

-• Take a note of both keys as you will need to add them to our portal
+• Take note of both keys, as you will need to add them to our portal

 If you have multiple AWS accounts, the process above can be repeated to add each account you want to protect.